From the famous Pai Canyon to the hot springs and funky cafes, here is our list of 17 of the absolute best things to do in Pai, Thailand.

-Best Restaurants In Pai
+Best Restaurants in Pai Thailand

 Pai has come a long way from its old hippie backpacker days, and now there are a number of awesome and high quality restaurants in town.
 In fact when trying to think about what to do in Pai, eating is right up there on the list now!

-Pen’s Kitchen makes some of the best Thai food in Pai, and it is all at a very reasonable price, so make sure you eat there as well.
+Dang Thai Food makes some of the best Thai food in Pai, and it is all at a very reasonable price, so make sure you eat there as well.

 Splash out on some Mexican at Cafecito if you want something different too.